 There are 15 mobile networks that offer a free Pay As You Go SIM card.
 Discover the UK’s best Pay As You Go SIMs.

-In the UK, most mobile networks will offer a free Pay As You Go SIM card, allowing you to use your mobile phone with no contract and no long-term commitments.
-You simply need to top it up and put the SIM card inside your mobile phone: there are no credit checks required and there’s no need to set up a Direct Debit.
+In the UK, most mobile networks offer a free Pay As You Go SIM card, allowing you to use your mobile phone with no contracts and no long-term commitments.
+You’ll simply need to top it up and put the SIM card inside your mobile phone: there are no credit checks required and there’s no need to set up a Direct Debit.

 Alongside the four main networks that offer their own Pay As You Go SIM cards (EE, O2, Three and Vodafone), there are lots of other Pay As You Go providers that will give you the exact same coverage.
 For instance, giffgaff offers 4G & 5G coverage from O2 on a range of flexible Pay As You Go plans, with no need to top-up every month.